pavel-perina/stereo-rec/readme.md

 	PATH=$(CVDIR)\x64\vc14\bin;$(PATH)

 **Notes:**
-- Standard environment settings in TESCAN Brno.
-Sorry for not using cmake.
 - When using opencv*.props file, go to corresponding settings in project and check `Use settings from parent ...`
 - MSVC project is mostly left at defaults which is messy build environment.
 - Results are saved into CSV file in `c:\temp\` directory